zriyansh/signoz.io/blog/2023-09-29-million-dollar-observability-bill.md

 ---
-title: Is a $1 million Splunk bill worth it?
+title: Is a $1 million Datadog bill worth it?
 slug: justifying-a-million-dollar-observability-bill
 date: 2023-09-25
 tags: [operations, observability]